marvinmckinneyii0/marvinmckinneyii0/README.md

 ### 🔧 What I Do
 - AI Strategy & Consulting: AI Transformation consulting with thoughtful and responsible implementation for SMEs
-- SaaS Apps: SavvyCort-X | SavvyFlowIQ
+- SaaS Apps: SavvyCortex | SavvyFlowIQ
 - Languages: Python | SQL